 Traffic Safety Exhibit

-A interesting feature of the museum which caught my attention is the traffic light road section.
-Here, children can learn about pedestrian signals and the importance of crossing the road safely.
-My daughter was especially intrigued by the miniature traffic light and pedestrian buttons.
-She’d press the button, wait for the lights to change, and watch as we crossed the “road” together.
-It’s fantastic to see a museum that incorporates practical life skills into the exhibits in such a fun and memorable way.
+A highlight of the museum which also caught my attention was the traffic light road section.
+In this area, children can learn about pedestrian signals and how to cross the road safely.
+I especially loved how my daughter took interest in the miniature traffic light and pedestrian buttons.
+Pushing the button and waiting for the lights to change, we watched in delight as she instructed us to cross the “road”.
+I am so glad to see a museum that has put practical life skills in their exhibits and truly helps children learn it in a fun and memorable way.

 Interactive Scenes from Singapore’s Past